 Other illnesses or bleeding disorders such as Hemophilia A and B, Factor II, V, VII, X, or XII deficiencies, and Von Willebrand’s disease can also become the causes of heavy periods.

-Frequently some types of disproportion between estrogen and progesterone referred to causes of heavy periods.
+Some types of disproportion between estrogen and progesterone frequently refer to causes of heavy periods.

-Uterus conditions that may possibly cause heavy periods are:
+Uterus conditions that may cause heavy periods are: